 Due to the variety of possible loading conditions associated with fatigue and shock loading, this standard does not include tests for these loading variants.
-Fatigue and shock loading may result in reductions in bond strength, steel strength, and concrete strength and these effects are not addressed by this standard.
+Fatigue and shock loading may result in reductions in bond strength, steel strength, and concrete strength, and these effects are not addressed by this standard.
 Caution should be exercised in the determination of whether cyclic loading should be explicitly considered.
 These conditions may be evaluated separately for specific systems using generally accepted principles.
 Fatigue is generally less of a problem for the adhesive than for the anchor element; provisions of preload in the anchor to reduce the level of stress fluctuation in the anchor element is only effective if sufficient unbonded length is provided to ensure a reasonable degree of elastic stretch.

 Void-free injection of adhesive is critical for the performance of adhesive anchors, particularly for cases involving sustained tension load.
 This standard includes several criteria for assessing the effectiveness of the adhesive anchor injection system.
 Nevertheless, the injection of adhesive into horizontal and upwardly inclined holes presents special challenges.
-The collapse of a tunnel ceiling in Boston, Massachusetts, in 2006 highlights this issue.
+The collapse of a tunnel ceiling in Boston, Massachusetts in 2006 highlights this issue.
 NTSB (2006) documented improper installation of the adhesive based on observation of failed anchors and anchors adjacent to the collapsed section.
-Subsequent laboratory investigations confirmed these findings; see Ocel and Hartmann (2007).
+Subsequent laboratory investigations confirmed these findings, see Ocel and Hartmann (2007).
 The piston plug was developed to minimize injected air voids (see Fig. 2.2).
-Laboratory investigations (Silva 2016) indicate that injection of adhesive with only an extension tube-that is, without the use of a device such as a piston plug to provide back pressure during the injection process-does not result in a sufficient degree of reliability in the installation process.
-The use of a piston plug during the injection process consistently results in good installation For small hole diameters.
-(6 35 to 9.55 mm), the same
+Laboratory investigations (Silva 2016) indicate that injection of adhesive with only an extension tube, i.e., without the use of a device such as a piston plug to provide back pressure during the injection process, does not result in a sufficient degree of reliability in the installation process.
+The use of a piston plug during the injection process consistently results in good installation.
+For small hole diameters (1/4-in. to 3/8-in.), the same effect is accomplished when the extension tube diameter equals the hole diameter.